Another in our series of Home Audio Exercises with advice on What to Listen For (WTLF) as you critically evaluate your copy of For Sale.

 This song tends to be a bit dull on most pressings of the album, but on a superb copy you’ll get wonderful Tubey Magic, warmth and life.

 It seems to us that I’ll Follow the Sun would have to be on any list of The Beatles’ very best.
 On a good copy the vocals are rich, sweet and delicate beyond belief.

 Paul pops the mic on one word in this song — if your system has reasonable resolution and bottom end speed, you should be able to pick it out.
-Drop us a line if you can tell us what word it is — we’re curious to know if you heard what we heard.
+[It’s been so long since I wrote this this I honestly do not remember what word it is!]

 Kansas City/Hey-Hey-Hey-Hey!
 [Medley]